GREENHOUSE GAS EMISSIONS FROM AGRICULTURE

 Processing methodology

-Emissions from the agricultural sector refer to the following source categories: enteric fermentation, manure management, rice cultivation, agricultural soils, burning of agricultural residues, application of urea and lime to soils, and the use of other carbon-containing fertilizers.
+The indicator provides an estimate of national greenhouse gas (GHG) emissions from the agricultural sector, calculated according to the methodology set out in the IPCC Guidelines (IPCC, 2006; IPCC, 2019).
+Agricultural emissions include the following source categories: enteric fermentation, manure management, rice cultivation, agricultural soils, burning of agricultural residues, application of urea and lime to soils, and the use of other carbon-containing fertilizers.

-The estimation of emissions is carried out as part of the preparation of the national atmospheric emissions inventory, using appropriate emission factors and/or estimation models.
-Greenhouse gas emissions are then converted into carbon dioxide equivalents (CO₂ eq.) by multiplying the emissions of each greenhouse gas by its respective Global Warming Potential (GWP).
+Emission estimates are produced within the framework of the national air emissions inventory using appropriate emission factors and/or estimation models.
+Greenhouse gas emissions are subsequently converted into CO₂ equivalents by multiplying the emissions of each GHG by its global warming potential (GWP).

 Update frequency